Classification of solutions to the anisotropic $N$-Liouville equation in $\mathbb{R}^N$: Singularity of solutions to quasi-linear equations of -Laplace type

 \subsection{Acknowledgements}

-The first author has been partially supported by the ``Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni'' (GNAMPA) of the ``Istituto Nazionale di Alta Matematica'' (INdAM, Italy).
+The authors have been supported by the Research Project of the Italian Ministry of University and Research (MUR) Prin 2022 ``Partial differential equations and related geometric-functional inequalities'', grant number 20229M52AS\_004.
+The first author has been also partially supported by the ``Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni'' (GNAMPA) of the ``Istituto Nazionale di Alta Matematica'' (INdAM, Italy).